ngxs/store/docs/advanced/life-cycle.md

 ### Summary

-Eventually do not try to access any data in state constructors or `ngxsOnInit` methods that is fetched during `APP_INITIALIZER` stage.
+In conclusion, do not try to access any data in state constructors or `ngxsOnInit` methods that is fetched during the `APP_INITIALIZER` stage.